owncloud/ios-legacy/automation_Test/README.md

 ```

 #Config your constants
-In *constants.py* change the constants you need with your personal configuration.
+* In *constants.py* change the constants you need with your personal configuration.
-Modified *K_APP_FILE_NAME* with the path of your *.app*.
+* Modified *K_APP_FILE_NAME* with the path of your *.app*.
-Open Appium.
+* Open Appium.
 From Appium IOS settings choose your build(.app) of the iPhone-Simulator from finder.

 #Run tests
 In config file 'config.ini' add tests that we want to run with nose.

-* Launch appium from Appium UI or with command line 'appium &'.
+* Launch appium from Appium UI or with command line ```appium &```.

-* Launch test:
+* Launch a single test file:
 ```
 python nameTest.py
 ```
-or launch test with nose:
+or launch several test files with nose:
 ```
 nosetests -c config.ini
 ```